Best Foods to Break a 16 Hour Fast

 Soups

 Is bone broth a good way to break a fast?
-It is, really.
-In fact, bone broth is one of the first items you should think about when deciding what to eat to break a fast.
+It is.
+Bone broth is one of the first items you should think about when deciding what to eat to break a fast.

-This is due to the fact that bone broth includes a high concentration of electrolytes, which, when ingested, will aid to replenish those lost during fasting.
+This is due to the fact that bone broth includes a high concentration of electrolytes, which, when ingested, will aid in replenishing those lost during fasting.
 Furthermore, it is high in Magnesium, Sodium, Calcium, and Potassium, all of which are essential for a healthy body.
 Furthermore, bone broths are high in protein and easily digested, making them an excellent choice for breaking a fast.

 Does bone broth make you poop?
 Check out.